 If you have a fan of the four-wheeled phenomenon known as ‘cars’, then this is a must-stop destination for your family.

 Over 250 vehicles from every corner of the world are on display in this motoring enthusiast’s paradise.
-Autoworld showcases everything from early twentieth century designs and stage coaches used by royalty to tiny micro-cars of the 60s and the latest developments in eco-friendly transport, with a good number of motorcycles thrown in too!
+Autoworld showcases everything from early twentieth century designs and stage coaches used by royalty to tiny micro-cars of the 60s, like the Cushman Truckster, and the latest developments in eco-friendly transport, with a good number of motorcycles thrown in too!

 Understandably, there is a focus on Belgian design with displays of many prototypes and rare models from Belgian makers including D’leteren, Vanderplas, Minerva and Nagant.
 Autoworld consistently swaps around the cars they have on display, making sure that visitors on return trips have a slightly different experience every time.